hackdefend/hackdefend.github.io/_posts/2021-11-13-Remote-Full-Packet-Capture.md

 **BPF construction**

-It may be needed to resolve domains to IP Addresses if supplied whitelist is not IP Addresses, The list is feteched from server during the initialization of the agent.
+It may be needed to resolve domains to IP Addresses if the supplied whitelist is not in the form of IP Addresses, The list is fetched from server during the initialization of the agent.

 ```golang
 func buildFilter() {